• Skip to primary navigation

 • When you first add the ingredients, you will notice that the chilli flakes are floating on the top.
 As the sauce cooks and thickens, the chilli flakes will become suspended.
 That's the time to take it off the stove.

-• As it cools it will thicken some more, and will have a consistency of runny honey.
+• As it cools it will thicken some more and have the consistency of runny honey.

-• To store it, just pour it into a sterilised jar and keep it in the fridge until you are ready to use it.
+• To store it, pour it into a sterilised jar and keep it in the fridge until you want to use it.

 • It will keep in the fridge for at least 2 months.